-Department chairs, search committee chairperson and all members of the committee must request an account for the job site by emailing anoyes1@fitchburgstate.edu if they do not currently have an account.
+Department chairs, search committee chairperson and all members of the committee must request an account for the job site by completing the online form at request login, if they do not currently have an account.
 A default login and temporary password from Interview Exchange will be sent to the fitchburgstate.edu email address for each committee member to finalize their accounts.
 If a committee member has an existing account, Human Resources will add the member to the specific search folder.
 Once the account has been established, it will be used for future searches.